-- But he denied it before everyone, saying; “I didn’t – and don’t – know what you’re talking about.”
+- But he denied it before all of them, saying; “I don’t *know what you’re talking about.”

-- Then going out to the gateway, another servant girl saw him and told the men there; “This man was with Jesus of Nazareth.”
+- Then having departed out to the gateway, another servant girl saw him and tells the men there; “This man was with Jesus of Nazareth.”

-- And again, he denied it with an oath, saying; “I didn’t – and don’t – know the man.”
+- And again, he denied it with an oath, saying; “I don’t *know the man.”

-- But approaching him after a little while, the men who were – and are – standing there said to Peter; “Surely you’re also one of them, for even your accent makes it obvious.”
+- But having approached him after a little while, the men *standing there said to Peter; “Surely you’re also one of them, for even your accent makes you obvious.”

-- Then he began to curse and to make an oath, saying; “I didn’t – and don’t – know the man!”
-And at once a rooster crowed.
+- Then he began to curse and to make an oath, saying; “I *don’t know the man!”
+And immediately a rooster crowed.

-- And Peter remembered the words Jesus spoke, saying; “before the rooster crows, you will deny Me three times.”
-And going outside, he wept bitterly.
+- And Peter remembered the word Jesus had spoken, saying; “Before the rooster crows, you will deny Me three times.”
+And having gone outside, he wept bitterly.